spiral/docs/framework/config.md

 Every spiral component provides the config object you can use in your application.

 ## Default Configuration in Bootloader
 In many cases the default configuration might be enough for most of the applications.
-To avoid the need to pollute application files with never changed configuration use custom bootloader to define default configuration values.
+To avoid the need to create unnecessary files with never changed configuration use custom bootloader to define default configuration values.

 ```php
 namespace App\Bootloader;